 When you take the GMAT, because of your background (assuming you are an Indian engineer), it is likely that you will perform very well in the GMAT math sections, but not so well in the GMAT verbal sections.
 You will stand out if you demonstrate your mastery of communication in English.

 #4 Improve your command over the English language

 Get a subscription to the newspaper, The New York Times, and read several articles every day without fail.
 The grammar and writing in the The New York Times articles are excellent, and over the next few years you will begin to absorb and use good English.

 If you feel the need, take additional English courses to improve your language skills.
-Now is a good time to take a Begin as early as possible and don’t wait until you have only a couple of months to take the GMAT exam.
+Begin as early as possible and don’t wait until you have only a couple of months to take the GMAT exam.

 #5 Improve writing skills

 Work on your writing skills.
 You’d be surprised how many of your peers have awesome ideas but cannot explain them in writing.
 Don’t be one of them.

 Start connecting with the alumni chapters of the universities that you want to apply to.
 Take the time to find out about whether or not your potential university has this kind of event.
 Meeting alumni will give you a good sense of the school’s strengths and whether it is aligned with your interests and career goals.
 Asking alumni about their own admission process will give you some great insights into the attributes the school looks for in prospective students and how to go about ensuring you possess these attributes.

 #7 Become the leader of a BIG project